 The IRS continues to expand identity theft filters to identify fraudulent tax returns at the time the returns are processed.
 As of April 30, 2014, the IRS reported that it identified and confirmed 236,313 fraudulent tax returns and prevented the issuance of nearly \$1.2 billion in fraudulent tax refunds as a result of identity theft filters.
 Tax returns identified by these filters are held during processing until the IRS can verify the taxpayer's identity.
-However, verifying whether the
+However, verifying whether the if no income tax was withheld or paid.

 19 TIGTA, Ref, No. 2014-40-027, The Internal Revenue Service Fiscal Year 2013 Improper Payment Reporting Continues to Not Comply With the Improper Payments Elimination and Recovery Act (Mar.
 2014).

 20 A refundable credit allows taxpayers to reduce their tax liability to below zero and thus receive a tax refund even

-20 A refundable credit allows taxpayers to reduce their tax liability to below zero and thus receive a tax refund even if no income tax was withheld or paid.